CiscoDevNet/esxi-auto-installer/README.md

 - Click on the "Try it out" button.
 - Click on the blue "Execute" button.

-This will print a list of the current ISO files that you can copy or download.
+This will print a list of the current ISO file names that you can copy.

 ### PXE Install: Which MAC address do I enter?
 Your servers often have multiple NICs, each with one or more MAC addresses.\